isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 ## The Snake

-Clone the game and open it in visual studio code.
+Don't clone the game for the link below, just open the game folder in the provided zip file.
 This is a simple snake game in java, forked from [@hexadeciman](https://github.com/hexadeciman/Snake), using Threads and Java Swing to display the game.